-Privacy is the freedom of intrusion and dignity is being worthy of respect.
+Privacy is the freedom from intrusion and dignity is being worthy of respect.

 To achieve high standards of patient dignity and to put patient experience first.

 To improving the patient experience in all care areas within our dental practice around six key themes:

 - Attitudes and behaviours

 - Personal boundaries and space